system-zero/system-zero/data/docs/la.md

     Anyway, for functions like fopen(), this is not issue, as it is desirable to map one to one with the well known and established C interface.

+    Update at the end of July.
+    So we did, and we've introduced such a mechanism, albeit in early development, and not in stable state.
+The difficulty actually is not really to maintain the environment, but to handle properly the resources.
+Otherwise it is quite easy.
+We have used ':' though and not a '.' dot, which has a bit of different semantics, to access and call the methods.

+    But we have yet to clarify the semantics.
+What to do in this instance:

+      var s = "string"
+      s:to_integer ()

+    I'm inclined to say that `s' will not have to be modified.
+So maybe the prudent thing to do here, that such a chain of function call, it has to be used as a closure, without the ability to modify the participated objects directly, so and with no direct side affects.
+However, I think that it will never can be possible to guarrante that the called methods, don't have code that influence the outter environment.
+So probably the objects that enter in such a closed state, should be copies of the originals.

+    For the above case and code, and when the intention is to modify `s', perhaps a new operator could be used, like:

+      s := to_integer ()

+    or something like this, where the result of the chained functions will be reassigned to `s'.

+    Of course such functions should always return a proper value.
+Our functions they return something always.
+For the C native functions this is guarranteed by the function signature, that always they return a VALUE type.
+For user defined functions, this is always at least a `null` value.

+    Our mechanism currently also allows binary operations at the end of the chain sequence:

+       "10":to_Integer () * 12 + 52 - 24

+    In this case, it can be seen as like arithmetic operations or other possible transformations, of the final object.
+Of course the result of the evaluation it can be later reused in a new chain (this works even today, the first 12 hours of development):

+      ("10":to_integer () * 12 + 52 - 24) : to_string (2) => 10010100 (2 is for base 2)

+    This is the only way to sanity.
+If it wasn't for the parantheses around the expression, what would be the meaning without them:

+      "10":to_integer () * 12 + 52 - 24 : to_string (2)

+    To some of the very best of parsers, capable to parse every little everything, and at the best of the case would be to trasform `24' into a string, which is besides the side influence, it is also hard for the human mind to parse the intention, so yes at the end looks like an obvious nightmare.

 And as the last note.
 This documentation written in a single unit, owes to be enough and should cover all the aspects of the language.
 If it is not enough,